-Popular brands such as Toppik have mastered the art of taking small keratin fibers and charging them with electro-static energy.
+Popular brands such as Toppik (See Price $$) have mastered the art of taking small keratin fibers and charging them with electro-static energy.
 This technique makes it possible to cover up thinning areas of hair by using a “salt and pepper” shaker like application.
 Since these tiny keratin fibers are “charged” and made up of the same protein that hair is, it creates the perfect natural hair concealer if applied correctly.
 Opposed to make-up based concealers such as Dermmatch, products like Toppik actually replenish thinning hair areas with a closer natural match to actual human hair.

 How Does Hair Fiber Technology Work?

 Keratin fibers are chopped up into fine fibers with an electrostatic charge that instantly bond to existing hair follicles.
 Each fiber attaches itself to thinning stands until a “thickening” appearance takes effect.
 The fibers are applied just like you would shake salt or pepper on your favorite food.
 When the fibers are shaken over the thinning areas, they collect and bind to make the hair fuller in problem areas.
 One of the biggest keys for this to work well is you need to have at least some hair for it to work at all.
 If an area of the scalp is completely bald, there is nowhere for the fibers to catch.
 However, if done correctly, hair fiber concealers can be 100% unnoticed under lighting.
 Unfortunately, these types of concealers are not water friendly and will wash out after swimming.
 Here are some tips below for using products such as Toppik:

 - Match the hair fiber color to the hair on the sides of your head.

 - Use additional application aids such as the toppik spray applicator and the hairline optimizer tool.

 - Make sure toppik hair fibers are “brushed” in so the fibers blend with existing hair.